Transformed rank-1 lattices for high-dimensional approximation: Remarks on multiple rank-1 lattices and sparse frequency sets

-For the algebraic transformation~\eqref{eq: algebraic transformation with parameter} with $\mathbf c = \mathbf 1$ we already discussed the usage of multiple rank-1 lattices, see Figure~\ref{fig:Relative Error algebraic transformation}.
-Previously the particular frequency set $I_N$ was chosen to be a hyperbolic cross $I_{N}^{\mathrm{hc},0.95}$, whereas now we let the sparse FFT algorithm determine a suitable frequency set.
-In dimension $d=5$ and for each $N=2,3,\ldots,9$ we use the respective cardinality of hyperbolic crosses $|I_{N}^{\mathrm{hc},0.95}|$ as the sparsity parameter $s$.
-Remarkably, the resulting approximation errors are just as good as the original discrete approximation error.
-On the other hand, even though the frequency sets have the same cardinality, the two-dimensional projections to their first two coordinates differ substantially in size and shape, as seen in Figure~\ref{fig:Algebraic error compared with sFFT}.
+Now we let the sparse FFT algorithm \cite[Algorithm~2]{PoVo14} determine a suitable frequency set $I$.
+For dimension ${d=5}$ and for each ${N=2,3,\ldots,10}$ we choose algorithm called 'a2r1l' in \cite{Vo_FFTr1l} and use the cardinality of the hyperbolic crosses $I_{N}^{5}$ as the sparsity parameter {'sparsity\_s'}~$= s = |I_N^5|$.
+As expected, the resulting discretized relative approximation errors $\|\mathbf h - \mathbf h_{\mathrm{approx}}\|_{\ell_{\infty}}/\|\mathbf h\|_{\ell_{\infty}}$ are just as good as the ones where we fixed the hyperbolic cross $I_{N}^{d}$, but the two-dimensional projections of both frequency sets to their first two coordinates differ substantially in size and shape, even though they have the same cardinality, as seen in Figure~\ref{fig:Algebraic_error_compared_with_sFFT}.